strangebit/RawAccelProfileSwitcher/rawaccel-switch-doc/guide.md

 always close, even with this option, as otherwise the settings shown within the GUI application will no longer correspond to the currently-applied settings.

-Because of the way RawAccel Profile Switcher uses the RawAccel GUI application, it is therefore required that `AutoWriteToDriverOnStartup` be set to `true` within the profile JSON files.
-You can easily set this using a text editor, or you can enable this in your current `settings.json` file by turning on 'Apply Settings On Startup' within the GUI application.
-It is enabled by default anyway, so it is unlikely that you will need to change anything.
-But without this field being set to `true` in the profile JSON files, when the RawAccel GUI application is launched by RawAccel Profile Switcher, it will not apply the restored settings to the RawAccel driver, nor will it even display the restored settings within the GUI application.

 RawAccel Profile Switcher will always launch the RawAccel GUI application fully maximised, because that is how I personally prefer to use the GUI